 Biography

-Campbell has won numerous international and national competitions (See Awards) and received the Doctor of Music and Master of Music degrees from Northwestern University, where he studied with renowned clarinetist and pedagogue Robert Marcellus.
-Campbell holds the distinction of being one of only three people ever to have completed a doctoral degree as a student of the late Marcellus.
-A native of Canada, Campbell grew up in Nova Scotia and New Brunswick.
-He now lives in the US, having been recruited to the Artist-Faculty of Grand Valley State University in Michigan where he has built a thriving studio of clarinet students from around the globe.
+Also in great demand as a master teacher, Dr. Campbell has presented master classes at top pedagogical institutions literally throughout the world.
+(See Masterclasses) Campbell received the Doctor of Music and Master of Music degrees from Northwestern University, where he studied with renowned clarinetist and pedagogue Robert Marcellus.
+Campbell has won several international and national competitions (See Awards) and holds the distinction of being one of only three people ever to have completed a doctoral degree as a student of the late Marcellus.
+A native of Canada, Campbell grew up in Nova Scotia and New Brunswick, where he studied at the Mount Allison University Conservatory of Music.
+Home base is now Grand Rapids Michigan with his wife, pianist and renowned piano pedagogue, Dr. Helen Marlais (www.HelenMarlais.com).
+Campbell is Artist Faculty and Professor of Music at Grand Valley State University, where he has built a thriving studio of clarinet students from around the corner to around the globe.

 Selected Press Quotes: